 The CGCN Committee establishes a PSU comparator group (the "PSU Comparator Group") at the beginning of each year.
-The PSU Comparator Group represents the companies which we measure our TSR against.
-The table below shows the current PSU Comparator Group:
+The PSU Comparator Group represents the companies which we measure our performance achievements against, in particular, TSR.
+The 2021 PSU Comparator Group is as follows:

 Enbridge Inc. Pembina Pipeline Corp.
 Inter Pipeline Ltd. TC Energy Corp.

-Kevera Corp.
+Keyera Corp.